pyladies/global-conference/src/content/docs/volunteers/committee_volunteers.md

 ---
 title: "Volunteers Committee"
 meta_title: "Volunteers Committee"
-description: "Team in charge of calling for volunteers, the logistics of the process and coordination of the helpers during the event."
+description: "Team in charge of volunteer management, the logistics of the process and coordination of the helpers during the event."
 draft: false
 weight: 7
 section: "volunteers"
 ---

+## Roles

-*Role: Volunteers Coordinator*
+### Volunteers Co-ordinator

-## Call for Volunteers:
+* Call for Volunteers:
 The Volunteers Coordinator is responsible for managing the recruitment and selection process of volunteers for the PyLadies Con conference.
 They should create a call for volunteers, which includes the requirements, expectations,